SeascapeScience/Rbigelow/Tutorials/Colby2018/Lab1/README.md

    Experiment with some of the graphical parameters to improve the quality of the figure.
 Make as high a quality figure as you can.

-   Write an R script that loads in the data file, plots the profile (as a high quality figure), and saves the figure as a file.
-Email the R script and the image file at the end of the lab.
+   Write an R script that loads in the data file, plots the profile (as a high quality figure), and saves the figure as a file. **Email the R script and the image file at the end of the lab.**

 2. Use the R script you wrote for question 1 and make minor modifications to plot profiles of the other parameters in this dataset.
-We will discuss the features of the profiles together.
+We will discuss the features of the profiles together. **Email the images from all profiles at the end of lab.**